For many parents, getting their baby to sleep through the night is a life-changing event. I know it certainly was for me.

 These are just a couple of options and they may not work with every toddler.
 You may have to try out a few different approaches before you find something that sticks, but what isn’t optional is consistency.
 You absolutely have to stick to your guns once you’ve given the warning.
 Your toddler may not know how to tie their shoes yet, but they can spot an empty threat a mile away.
 They’re gifted like that, and they don’t mind systematically testing the boundaries to see if the rules are still in place night after night.

 Be patient, be calm, but be firm and predictable.
-Once they realise that you’re not giving in, you’ll be free to break out the good snacks and turn on HBO without fear of being discovered.
+Once they realise that you’re not giving in, you’ll be free to break out the good snacks and turn on Netflix without fear of being discovered.